EdwardAngert/build-back-better-breakdown/docs/title-2-committee-on-education-and-labor/title-2-subtitle-c/title-2-subtitle-c-part-1.md

 sidebar_position: 1
 ---

-PART 1--DEPARTMENT OF LABOR
+# PART 1 - DEPARTMENT OF LABOR

-SEC.
+## SEC.
 22001.
 DISLOCATED WORKER EMPLOYMENT AND TRAINING ACTIVITIES.

     (a) In General.--In addition to amounts otherwise made available, there is appropriated to the Department of Labor for fiscal year 2022,